Iván Nova: Pittsburgh Pirates

 On December 27, 2016, Nova officially signed a three-year, $26 million contract with the Pirates.
 Nova won the National League's Pitcher of the Month Award for April 2017, after he led the league with an 0.75 WHIP, was second with 36 innings pitched and a 1.50 ERA, and threw two complete games (one shutout).
 After throwing six shutout innings against the Miami Marlins on June 11, Nova became the first Pirate to throw at least six innings in his first thirteen starts to begin a season since Eddie Solomon in 1981, who did it seventeen times.
 Nova's streak ended at fifteen starts, after pitching five innings of two run ball in a 6–2 win over the Rays in his sixteenth start of the year.
 At the All-Star break, Nova had a 3.21 ERA in 120 2/3 innings across 18 games started.
 He struggled in the second half of the season, including a three inning outing on August 30, which led the Pirates to skip Nova's next start.
 He ended the season with a 4.14 ERA in 187 innings pitched.

 Nova started for the Pirates on Opening Day in 2018.
 He finished the season with a 9–9 record, a 4.19 ERA, 114 strikeouts and 35 walks in 161 innings pitched.
 He had the lowest fielding percentage among major league pitchers, at .792, and the most errors, with five.

 Chicago White Sox

 On December 11, 2018, the Pirates traded Nova to the Chicago White Sox for Yordi Rosario and $500,000 of international signing bonus money.
 In 2019, Nova posted a 11–12 record with a 4.72 ERA and led the American League with 225 hits allowed.
 Batters hit .300 against him, the highest batting average in the major leagues.

 Detroit Tigers

 On January 13, 2020, the Detroit Tigers signed Nova to a one-year, $1.5 million contract.
 With the 2020 Detroit Tigers, Nova appeared in four games, compiling a 1–1 record with 8.53 ERA and nine strikeouts in 19 innings pitched.

-Philadelphia Phillies

 On January 26, 2021, Nova signed a minor league contract with the Philadelphia Phillies.
 On March 25, 2021, Nova requested and was granted his release by the Phillies once it became clear he would not make the major league team.